bentok/PyMonadMonteCarlo/README.md

 # PyMonadMonteCarlo
-Monte carlo sim with PyMonad
+Monte carlo sim with PyMonad and view in React and Transcrypt

+## Build FE
+`./build.sh`